Ouray Ice Park

 • We require payment in full for all of our Colorado Ice Climbing trips.
 Submission of payment constitutes your agreement to our Refund and Cancellation Policy.

-• Any cancellation 7+ days before your scheduled date to climb will receive a 50% refund of all fees paid to Mountain Trip.
+• Any cancellation made at least 72 hours before your scheduled date to climb will receive a 100% refund of all fees paid to Mountain Trip.

 • All requests for refunds must be made in writing and received in our Colorado office.